dimagv/k8skops/docs/step9.md

 ### Kubewatch [link](https://github.com/bitnami-labs/kubewatch)

-`kubewatch` is a Kubernetes watcher that currently publishes notification to Slack.
+`Kubewatch` is a Kubernetes watcher that currently publishes notification to Slack.
 Run it in your k8s cluster, and you will get event notifications in a slack channel.

 1. Create a new Bot: https://my.slack.com/services/new/bot
 2. Edit the bot to customize it's name, icon and retreive the API token (it starts with xoxb-)